laurlen2112/Pewlett-Hackard-Analysis/README.md

 # Summary:

 Based on this analysis, 72,458 employees will likely retire.
-Since there are 1549 employees that qualify for the mentorship program, the data also confirms that there are enough retirement-ready employees to mentor the employees eligible for the mentorship program.
+Since there are 1549 employees that qualify for the mentorship program, the data also confirms that there are enough retirement-ready employees to mentor employees eligible for the mentorship program.

 The current pool of mentorship-eligible employees is small because they were chosen based on the birth year of 1965.
-By contrast, the pool of retirement-ready employees was filtered by birth year over a 3 year span from 1952 to 1955 resulting in a much larger number of retirement-ready employees.
+By contrast, the pool of retirement-ready employees was filtered by birth year over a 3 year span, 1952 to 1955, resulting in a much larger number of retirement-ready employees.
 Therefore, it is suggested that PH enlarge the pool of mentorship-eligible employees by expanding the birth year filter in subsequent queries.

 Additionally, it should create a table similar to the "Retiring Titles" table that contains the count of mentorship-eligible employees [grouped by title](https://github.com/laurlen2112/Pewlett-Hackard-Analysis/blob/main/resources/suggested_code.png).
 The resulting [table](https://github.com/laurlen2112/Pewlett-Hackard-Analysis/blob/main/resources/mentor_vs_retire.png) will enable PH to easily compare the mentorship-eligible employees on a per title basis with the retiring employees on a per title basis.